portotype/decodeportugal.com/README.md

         - To know: The CAE is a a code which identifies your economic activity.
 There's a main CAE and sub-codes which you can pick, generally 3.
         - This is quite important as these codes will define some accounting rules, like what can be expensed and not, etc.
     3. (Optional) **TOC**:
-        - You are not required to file a TOC when you register a company, but there are benefits to doing it.
         - TOC are "Técnico Oficial de Contas", who is your official accountant.
+        - You are not required to file a TOC when you register a company.
+But if you do it then, then the TOC can register the company as Open for Business with Tax Authority and Social Security online, without you having to go to the offices...
+1. **Result**
+    - With the correct registration of a company, you will get:
+    1. a NIPC and NIF, which is 1 number that identify the company for 2 purposes: legal (commercial register, NIPC) and tax reasons (tax authority, AT).
+In Portugal the code is the same, while in other countries these are separate numbers.
+You also get a card with this information, which you don't need for the operation of the company.
+    2. the code to access the Certificate of the Commercial Register ("Certidão Permanente Comercial").
+It's a 12 digit code which you can share with others.
+This initial code expires in 3 months, and you can ask for a new one, and you can get a Portuguese or English version.
+Recommendation: Always get the english, 4-year version.

+### Name an official accountant

+- Your official accountant in Portugal is called the TOC, or "Técnico Oficial de Contas".
-In a Limited and SAs, you are required to have a TOC to operate.
+- In a Limited and SAs, you are required to have a TOC to operate.
+- You can name a TOC in either of 2 moments
-        - You typically file This is the same wether you do it Online, in a Public Registration Office or in a Notary.
+    - During the company registration.
+If you do it then, then the TOC can register your company as Open for Business with Tax Authority and Social Security online.
+This option works the same wether you Register the Company Online, in a Public Registration Office or in a Notary.
+    - If you don't name a TOC during company registration, The manager of the company must go to the Tax Authority and Social Security offices, or alternatively sign a Power of Representation for the Accountant to be able to do it on his behalf.
+- To name an official accountant, you need to provide the following information:
+    - fiscal ID of you accountant (NIF);
+    - Professional license of accountant ("número da Cédula Profissional");
+    - address of the office of the accountant.
-        - To Know: SA companies need someone to certify accounts, called a ROC or "Revisor Oficial de Contas", alone or as part of a team called "Conselho Fiscal".
+- To Know: SA companies also need someone to certify accounts, called a ROC or "Revisor Oficial de Contas", alone or as part of a team called "Conselho Fiscal".
-- Missing requirements ⚠️ NIF of persons and companies ⚠️ shareholders can be companies too (add above).
-- ⚠️ With the filling of Pacto Social, you will get a NIPC and NIF of the company and an electronic Certidao Comercial.
-- ⚠️ With that, you do, in order, 1) RCBE, 2) you get RCBE code, 3) with RCBE + Certidao Permanente => open bank account.
-Who can do it.
-4) Abrir activitidade in Social Social and Tax Office.
-5) Buy a livro de atas.
-Buy a 6) ⚠️ if managers wont get a contract and a salary (example they are foreigners) this has to be declared in social security through a General Management decision (Livro Atas).

-# Power of Attorney

-In Portugal, representation by Power of Attorney (PoA) is called "Procuração".
-A "Procuração" will enable your lawyer (or anyone else) to do operations for you.
-They can be used to open a company, close a company and everything in between.

-Generally the more powerful the powers enshrined in the PoA, the more specific it should be and careful you should be.
-In addition, there are several levels of formality of a PoA in Portugal.
-- "Com reconhecimento de assinatura": with recognized signature of the titular of the powers to be granted.
+### File company details on Beneficiary Register

+After you have a NIPC/NIF, you should file details of the effective beneficiaries of the company.

+You must do it online in the RCBE website.
+- The most common way is that your lawyer or accountant will do this for you.
+    - You will need the identification materials mentioned in  "Identification of parties" for all shareholders, people or companies and the respective effictive people behind them.
+In this context, effective means a position of at least 25%, even though there are finer details to this definition.
+    - You will also need to add emails for each person.
+- You can do it yourself if you have a EU ID card with compatible reader.
+(Forget about this option).
+- To know: you have to update this information every year.

+Result
+- After submitting you immediately get an email with the declaration of RCBE, and a code.

+### Open a local Bank account.

+To operate in Portugal as a company, you must open an account with a Portuguese Bank.
+That's mostly because there's local payment methods which are mandatory and not available in international banks.

+Opening a bank account
+- You need the RCBE code.
+- Commercial Register code (12 digits), "Código de Certidão Permanente".
+- The General manager must open the account.
-- "Autenticada": Authenticated, recognized signature of the titular of the powers to be granted.
+    - Identification of the manager.

-This authentication procedure is executed by anyone with Notary powers, which includes Notary offices and Lawyers.
-Check with your lawyer if they can do it.

-# Incorporation

-XXXX

-# Banking
+    - You have to go to the bank.
+As of 2022-12-02 you can't open a local bank account for companies online.

 ```
 Important concepts